 Yes, I think that really fits with the overall problems that Denethor and his sons faced.
 Between the two of them Denethor and Imrahil probably in some ways made things worse for Faramir, because if Denethor hadn't (correctly) perceived that Imrahil, albeit somewhat innocently, enjoyed making mischief at his expense with Faramir as a willing ally, Denethor might not have taken *such* a sour view of Faramir.
 But of course, Denethor set Imrahil's back up with his dislike of Faramir, moving Imrahil to ally himself with Faramir, against Denethor.
 Neither man seems to have had possessed the insight to see what was really driving the other vis a vis Faramir, perhaps because they were such different people.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight seven seven six as a four place number.
+In the field marked validation number, enter three three eight six as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved